Which is the best mid-priced phone?

 This handset is by no means lacking in specs – it rocks a Snapdragon 855 processor, up to 12GB RAM and an Adreno 640 GPU – but creator Nubia has included one extra feature to blow its competitors away, fitting a turbo fan for active cooling.
 Throw in an enormous battery, built-in capacitive shoulder triggers, an RGB light strip and a fiercely competitive price, and you’ve got one of the very best gaming smartphones currently available.

 The 6.65in display may make the Red Magic 3 a struggle to squeeze into the pocket of your skinny jeans but it does ensure a lovely widescreen visual feast.
 And with a 90Hz refresh rate, the Red Magic 3 provides a super-smooth visual performance for fast-paced games.
 This puts the Red Magic 3 ahead of the pack when it comes to competitors such as the Black Shark 2, which can only muster 60Hz, but can’t quite match up to the 120Hz panels utilised by both the Razer Phone 2 and the forthcoming Asus ROG Phone 2.

 The internal turbo fan may seem like an odd addition to a smartphone, but Nubia claims that pairing the fan with the phone’s liquid cooling tech improves CPU clock speeds drastically compared to passively cooled gaming phones.

-Nubia has launched a pair of controllers with the Red Magic 3, as well as a case that lets you clip them onto each side of the phone and the Red Magic Adapter, which clips onto the phone’s Gaming Port and allows you to hook up an Ethernet cable for a more reliable internet connection.
+Nubia has launched a pair of controllers with the Red Magic 3, as well as a case that lets you clip them onto each side of the phone, and the Red Magic Adapter, which attaches to the phone’s Gaming Port and allows you to hook up an Ethernet cable for a more reliable internet connection.
 The adapter has a headphone jack and USB-C port, which is incredibly useful, as clipping on the controllers blocks the original ports on the handset.
 Hardcore mobile gamers are the most likely purchasers, at £41.90, however.

 With ultra-powerful components running the show, the Red Magic 3 is easily one of the most powerful Android phones available, and our pick for the best mid-range phone for gaming.

 Read our full Red Magic 3 review